-Net zero emissions by 2050
+Net zero emissio ns by 2050

 South Australia has targets for at least 60% reduction in net greenhouse gas emissions by 2030 (from 2005 levels) and net zero emissions by 2050.
 It also has an ambitious aim to reach 100% renewable energy generation by 2027.
-The South Australian New Zero Strategy 2024-2030 supports further action to transition the state to an economically strong net zero future (See: South Australia's Net Zero Strategy).
+The South Australian New Zero Strategy 2024-2030 supports further action to transition the state to an economically strong net zero future (See: South Australia's Net Zero Strategy)

-The transport sector plays a critical role in supporting our economy and reducing the state's greenhouse gas emissions, with the sector currently contributing to almost 30% of all emissions.
-The Plan works towards aligning land use and transport planning to supporting low emissions transport outcomes.
+The transport sector plays a critical role in supporting our economy and reducing the state's greenhouse gas emissions, with the sector currently contributing to almost 30% of all emissions36 The Plan works towards aligning land use and transport planning to supporting low emissions transport outcomes.

-Additional actions for climate resilient built and urban environments align with the state government's Climate Change Resilience and Adaptation Actions.
+Additional actions for climate resilient built and urban environments align with the state government's Climate Change Resilience and Adaptation Actions (South-Australian-Government-Resilience-and-Adaptation-Actions.pdf).